 {\bf Notational convention. }In this paper, Gabidulin rank metric codes will be denoted by the letter $C$, and Delsarte rank metric codes will be denoted by the letter $\mathscr{C}.$

 We now describe the structure of this paper.
 Unless specified otherwise, the codes we consider now are Gabidulin rank metric codes.

-After proving two preliminary results on the rank distance in Section 2, we prove in Section 3 the non-existence of Gabidulin MRD self-dual codes for another type of duality.
-More precisely, we prove the following result.
+After proving two preliminary results on the rank distance in Section 2, we prove in Section 3 the non-existence of Gabidulin MRD self-dual codes for another type of duality (namely, the duality with respect to the standard hyperbolic form).